Buckling bond market casts pall over stocks By Reuters

 Data on Friday showed Japanese wages rising at their fastest pace in 28 years in May, although it also showed hours worked rising even faster so hourly rates actually dropped.

-Elsewhere in markets, Hong Kong banking stocks extended losses and are tracking towards their worst week in more than five years on worries about exposure to local government debt.
+Elsewhere in markets, Hong Kong banking stocks extended losses and are tracking towards their worst week in more than five years on worries regarding exposure to local government debt.
 Goldman Sachs (NYSE:) has downgraded the sector.

 The index fell 0.9% on Friday and is down 10% on the week.
 The fell 1% and markets in South Korea and Australia fell a little further.